Cosmao/amplify-vite-react-template/README.md

 This is a simple implementation of a IoT project that measures temperature and humidity using a ESP32 (Any hardware that can use MQTT is usable).
 It features a secure MQTT connection using the built in functions of IoT Core with the option of disabling devices if you no longer trust them.
 For frontend it uses Amplify to keep within the AWS ecosystem.

+## Goal
+The goal of the excercie was to get more familiar with cloud tools and more AWS in general and I feel like its been worthwhile thing to learn since it automates a lot of the process, especially the scalability part of it.
+Theres obviously the downsides with costs and being dependend on their ecosystem compared to a cloud solution where you depend on your own containers or even self hosting it.
+They've also made it easy to integrate all their different services as long as you know what to look for.

 ## Flowchart
 ![Flowchart](flowchart.jpg "Flowchart")